coreos/coreos-ci/README.md

-This repository will contain OpenShift manifests, Jenkins configuration as code, job DSLs, and other configs for powering upstream CI of various CoreOS-related GitHub repos.
+This repository contains OpenShift manifests, Jenkins configuration as code, job DSLs, and other configs for powering upstream CI of various CoreOS-related GitHub repos.
 The main Jenkins instance is at: